bgourlie/noBS/README.md

 ### Browser Support

 noBS should work in the latest versions of Chrome, Safari and Firefox.
-It is not currently supported in IE as of version 11 due to [an incomplete implementation of IndexedDB](http://caniuse.com/#search=indexeddb) in these browsers.
+It is not currently supported in IE as of version 11 due to [an incomplete implementation of IndexedDB](http://caniuse.com/#search=indexeddb).

 ### How do I use it?